 The Intern Group provides an all-inclusive internship program in Madrid.
 Take this chance to stand out by exploring the world and gaining professional experience.
 By partnering with a range of great companies and NGOs, our Madrid program will help you define your path and give you a competitive edge.
 We've previously placed interns at leading companies like Mazars, GrupoExclusivo, & Grant Thornton.
 Apply now to our award-winning program, as featured in CNN, TIME and Forbes.

-The Integrated Studies Program at the Universidad Técnica Federico Santa Maria (UTFSM) offers students the opportunity to study abroad in Valparaíso and take courses at one of the most highly ranked universities in Chile.
+The Integrated Studies Program in English and Spanish at the Universidad Técnica Federico Santa Maria (UTFSM) offers students the opportunity to study abroad in Valparaíso and take courses at one of the most highly ranked universities in Chile.
 The university’s beautiful campus overlooks the Pacific Ocean and inspires local students to spend time studying outdoors.All students will complete a 2-week intensive Spanish course prior to enrolling in courses alongside their Chilean peers.
 During the semester, students may select a combination of courses designed for visiting international students in Spanish or integrated courses with Chilean students.
 In terms of the courses with Chileans, most students select courses in the social sciences and humanities.
 Students interested in science and engineering coursework may select any course for which they have completed the pre-requisite courses on their home campus.
 Interested students can take a semester-long Spanish course along with their other courses.

 Imagine studying media, communications, or business in a leading financial and cultural center.
 Now imagine doing it at one of the United Kingdom’s most international universities.
 With CIEE’s Arts and Sciences program at Westminster College, you can.
 In addition to creative, engaging courses, you’ll take part in fun cultural activities, and spend plenty of time with students from every corner of the world.
 The result: full immersion in the social and intellectual life of a dynamic and diverse European city.
 Study abroad in London and you'll: - Be part of a university that partners with businesses to meet the needs of London’s international economy - Take classes in a highly respected media, arts, and design department with state-of-the-art facilities including professional studios for radio, television, and arts - Live in residences located in prime areas across London - Build your résumé with a for-credit internship